-Type-safe object mapping between schemas with compile-time completeness checking.
+Schema-to-schema object mapping with compile-time completeness checking, auto-mapping, and zero decorators.

 import { object, string, number } from '@cleverbrush/schema';